Particular/docs.particular.net/servicematrix/getting-started-sagasfullduplex-2.0.md

 <!-- import ServiceMatrix.OnlineSalesSaga.Billing.OrderAcceptedHandlerSagaData -->

-Saga data properties can be accessed or mutated using the `Data` object from any of the Sagas `Handle` methods.
+Saga data properties can be accessed or mutated using the `Data` object from any of the Saga's `Handle` methods.

 ## Adding the Response Handler